pact2023/pact2023.github.io/attend/index.md

 1030 Vienna, Austria <br>
 Phone number: +43 120633 <br>

+A link for booking rooms at a reduced rate at the venue will be available next week.

 The conference venue is located in the centre of Vienna, in the embassy quarter.
 It is right next to sights such as the
 [Belvedere palace](https://www.belvedere.at/en), a baroque, 18th-century palaces housing an art museum with a notable Klimt collection,